eth-educators/ethstaker-knowledgebase/faq.md

 ## What if I want to stop staking?

 In the event that you can't recover your validator or you decide you want to stop staking, you have the option to exit your validator.
 Even though withdrawals are not currently enabled, you can still exit your validator from the network.
 This means that, while you won't be able to get your validator balance back right away (until withdrawals are enabled), you won't receive any penalties for being offline once the validator exits the [withdrawal queue](staking-glossary.md#validator-queue).
 Exiting a validator is currently a one way process.
 For details on how to exit your validator, [check out our guide](tutorials/how-to-exit-a-validator.md).

+## What is a node operator?

+A node operator is the human being who makes sure the client software is running appropriately, maintaining hardware as needed.

+## What is a validator client?

+A [validator](staking-glossary.md#validator) client is the software that acts on behalf of the validator by holding and using its [private key](staking-glossary.md#private-key) to make [attestations](staking-glossary.md#attestation) about the state of the chain.
+A single validator client can hold many key pairs, controlling many validators.

+## What is the deposit contract?

+You can think of the deposit contract as a transfer of funds from an Ethereum account to a proof-of-stake validator account.
+It specifies who is staking, who is validating, how much is being staked, and who can withdraw the funds.

+## What is the time commitment for running a validator?

+The majority of the time commitment for staking is the initial learning and setup.
+It will probably take a day or two of tinkering to get it all figured out (maybe more, and that's okay!).
+Once you get going you're looking at updating once a month or so (ten minutes) and responding to outages, which are rare.

+## When should I top up my validator’s balance?

+The answer to this question very much depends on how much ETH you have at your disposal.
+You should certainly top up if your balance is close to 16 ETH.
+This is to ensure you don’t get exited out of the validator set (which automatically happens if your balance falls below 16 ETH).
+At the other end of the spectrum, if your balance is closer to 31 ETH, it’s probably not worth adding the extra ETH required to get back to 32.

+## Why do I need to have funds at stake?

+As a validator, you'll need to have funds at stake so you can be penalized for behaving dishonestly.
+In other words, to keep you honest, your actions need to have financial consequences.

+## Why the 32 ETH maximum?

+Each 32 ETH deposit activates one set of validator keys.
+These keys are used to sign off on the state of the network.
+The lower the ETH requirement, the more resulting signatures must be saved by the network.
+32 ETH was chosen as a balance between enabling as many people as possible to stake without inhibiting decentralization by bloating the size of each block with signatures.

+Limiting the maximum stake to 32 ETH per validator encourages decentralization of power as it prevents any single validator from having an excessively large vote on the state of the chain.
+It also limits the amount of ETH that can be exited from staking at any given time, as the number of validator that can exit in a given time period is limited.
+This helps protect the network against certain attacks.

+Although a validator's vote is weighted by the amount it has at stake, each validators voting weight starts at, and is capped at 32.
+It is possible to drop below this with poor node performance, but it is not possible to raise above it.
+Do not deposit more than 32 ETH for a single validator.
+It will not add to your rewards and will be locked until [withdrawals are enabled](faq.md#can-i-withdraw-my-eth-at-any-time).